Donating to a Donor-Advised Fund (DAF) Guide

 v1/donation-pledges/wire/details/domestic

-Communication expectations: While Endaoment will send an email to users with wire instructions, your application should also prominently display these details to reinforce the expectations and ensure users understand the next steps.
+API.
+Your application must clearly display these wire instructions and set proper expectations for users. - Communication expectations: While Endaoment will send an email to users with wire instructions, your application should also prominently display these details to reinforce the expectations and ensure users understand the next steps.

-Development environment testing: When working in development environments, you’ll need to contact the Endaoment team to simulate wire pledge closures on their side.
+- Development environment testing: When working in development environments, you’ll need to contact the Endaoment team to simulate wire pledge closures on our side.
 This ensures you can fully test your donation flow without having to make actual wire transfers.
 Note that we are working on an API to allow developers to programmatically handle wire pledge closures, which will make testing easier in the future.
 Make sure to check in with us if that API is complete to make your integration experience smoother.

 Step-by-Step Instructions (Wire Cash Donation)